kibrom-z/Image-detection/Readme.md

 python classify_dataset.py --min-face-size 80 80 --scale-factor 1.1 --min-neighbors 5
 ```

-## Troubleshooting
+Troubleshooting

-### Issue: "Haar Cascade file not found"
+Problem: "Haar Cascade file not found"

-- **Solution**: The default cascade is included with OpenCV.
-If using a custom cascade, ensure the path is correct.
+**Solution**: This functionality is available in OpenCV.
+When done manually, one needs to make sure of the right path to the cascade.

-### Issue: Poor detection accuracy
+### Problem: Poor detection accuracy

-- **Solution**: Adjust `scale_factor` (try 1.05-1.3) and `min_neighbors` (try 3-7).
-Ensure good lighting in images.
+- **Solution**: Use the `scale_factor` value between 1.05 to 1.3 and `min_neighbors` value between 3

-### Issue: Webcam not working
+### Problem: Webcam not working

-- **Solution**: Check camera permissions and try different camera indices (0, 1, 2, etc.).
+- **Solution**: Try different camera numbers (0, 1, 2, etc.) to see if camera permissions are working.

-### Issue: Video processing is slow
+Problem:  Video processing takes too long
+In many systems

-- **Solution**: Increase `min_size` to skip smaller faces, or reduce video resolution.
+**Solution**: Use a larger `min_size` to ignore smaller faces or decrease video resolution.

-## Requirements
+Requirements

-- Python 3.7+
+	Python 3.7
-- OpenCV 4.8.0+
+	OpenCV 4.8.0+
-- NumPy 1.24.0+
+	NumPy 1.24.0+

-## License
+License

-This project is open source and available for educational purposes.

-## Contributing

-Feel free to submit issues, fork the repository, and create pull requests for any improvements.
+This project is open source.
+It can be used for educational purposes. # Contributing Feel free to report bugs, fork the repository and make pull requests for any kind of improvement. ## Acknowledgments

-## Acknowledgments

-- Built with OpenCV's Haar Cascade classifier
-- Uses the default frontal face cascade included with OpenCV
+ Enviro: Constructed using OpenCV's Haar Cascade - Employing the pre-defined frontal face cascade in OpenCV.